Cao Rui: Marriages, succession issues and death

 By 237, Cao Rui's favorite was no longer Empress Mao, but Consort Guo.
-Once, when Cao Rui was attending a feast hosted by Consort Guo, Consort Guo requested that Empress Mao be invited to join as well, but Cao Rui refused and further ordered that no news about the feast is to be given to Empess Mao.
+In September that year, when Cao Rui was attending a feast hosted by Consort Guo, Consort Guo requested that Empress Mao be invited to join as well, but Cao Rui refused and further ordered that no news about the feast is to be given to Empress Mao.
 However, the news leaked, and Empress Mao talked about the feast with him anyway.
 He became exceedingly angry, and killed a number of his attendants whom he suspected of leaking the news to Empress Mao, and, inexplicably, ordered Empress Mao to commit suicide, even though she was still buried with honors due an empress, and her family remained honored.

-In 238, Cao Rui grew ill.
-He created Consort Guo empress in preparation of allowing her to become empress dowager after his death.
+On 31 December 238, Cao Rui grew ill.
+He created Consort Guo empress on 16 January 239 in preparation of allowing her to become empress dowager after his death.
 He initially wanted to entrust his adopted son, Cao Fang the Prince of Qi, to his uncle Cao Yu, to serve as the lead regent, along with Xiahou Xian (夏侯獻), Cao Shuang, Cao Zhao (曹肇), and Qin Lang (秦朗).
 However, his trusted officials Liu Fang (劉放) and Sun Zi (孫資) were unfriendly with Xiahou and Cao Zhao and were apprehensive about their becoming regents, and managed to persuade him to make Cao Shuang (with whom they were friendly) and Sima Yi regents instead.
 Cao Yu, Cao Zhao, and Qin were excluded from the regency.
-In the spring of 239, Cao Rui created the seven-year-old Cao Fang crown prince, and died the same day of that creation.
+On 22 January 239, Cao Rui created the seven-year-old Cao Fang crown prince, and died that same day.
 Cao Fang succeeded him as emperor.
+On 17 February, Cao Rui was buried at Gaoping Tombs.